apokatastasis1/etch-a-sketch/README.md

 ## Project: Etch a Sketch | From The Odin Project curriculum

-<br>This is a pixel art sketcher tool that was build using HTML, CSS and JavaScript
+<br>This is a pixel art sketcher tool that was build using HTML, CSS and JavaScript.

 <br> [Live prevew](https://apokatastasis1.github.io/etch-a-sketch/) - Try it!

 ### Features:

-<br>- Paint a with a color of your choice by selcting the color from the color picker or from the season colors palette.
+<br>- Paint with a color of your choice by selcting the color from the color picker or from the seasons color palette.
-<br>- Select Random function and the colors will be randomized.
+<br>- Select the Rainbow function and the colors will be randomized.
-<br>- Erase and clear functions.
+<br>- Erase tool and clear function.
-<br>- Select the shadow or light function to make all kinds of different effects.
+<br>- Shadow and light function to make all kinds of different effects.
 <br>- Toggle grid function.
 <br>- Press save and your drawing will be downloaded on your device.
 <br>- Responsive design.